jayther/hackathon-overlay-minigame/readme.md

 * Socket.io for communication between server, control panel, and widget
 * React for user interface (control panel, widget)
 * Twitch JS library to interface with Twitch API
+* ngrok and twitch-eventsub-ngrok to facilitate secure requests from Twitch to the local server
 * Howler library for sound management
 * Sass for building CSS files
 * Bootstrap 4 for Control Panel styling